 WED 3 November

 – Side event: “Rivers of Peace: the rights of nature, biodiversity conservation and peacebuilding in Chocó, Colombia”.
 Co-sponsors: University of Glasgow, SCIAF and ABColombia.
 Hunter Halls, Main building, University of Glasgow, Glasgow G12 8QQ, 5:30-7:30 PM GMT.
-Registration for attendance in person.
+Watch the side event live on YouTube!!!

 THU 4 November